NOCRC Service Area:

 - Placentia-Yorba Linda Unified School District (PYLUSD)

-- North Orange County Community College District (NOCCCD) - Fullerton College, Cypress College, and the School of Continuing Education (SCE)
+- North Orange County Community College District (NOCCCD) - Fullerton College, Cypress College, and North Orange Continuing Education (NOCE)*

 - Orange County Department of Education (OCDOE)